 When the Ride Leader approaches an intersection he/she will point to the corner and the Rider who is directly behind the Ride Leader will be required to pull over with their indicator flashing in the direction of the turn.
 He/she then waits until Tail End Charlie arrives before proceeding.
 This happens at any corner the Ride Leader feels that is necessary.
 "Corner markers" should stop in a safe position, definitely not in the way of other traffic, be it bike or car.
 When a few bikes are at the corner waiting to make the turn, be sure to indicate as well, as the corner marker may be obscured from vision to the Riders catching up.

-The corner marker should never leave their position until the Tail End Charlie waves them on.
+The corner marker should never leave their position until the Tail End Charlie waves them on or toots their horn.
 In some instances where a bike has broken down, corner markers have had to wait at their corner in excess of 1 hour.

 Breaking Down During a Ride